 (I was also fascinated by A Brief Summary of FIRO Theory, written by Celeste Blackman and downloadable as a PDF, which drew links between Control and the human need to feel competent.
 The implication is that I fear feeling incompetent more than I fear being ignored or rejected, which strikes me as a reasonable assumption particularly as I tend to interpret feeling overly-controlled as having my abilities questioned.
-The way that the whole article was couched in terms of identifying what people are afraid of and taking steps to dispel that struck as very positive, and reminded me in some ways of the Work Foundation’s Exceeding Expectations report – see our earlier article.)
+The way that the whole article was couched in terms of identifying what people are afraid of and taking steps to dispel that struck as very positive.)

 Another important aspect of FIRO-B to recognise is that a combination of scales gives a more informed and nuanced picture than focusing on a single scale.
 My highest scores in the FIRO-B instrument are for Inclusion (4 and 5 respectively for expressed and wanted): my personal priority will therefore most likely be ‘fitting in’ or achieving a harmonious working environment.
 I’d already long since recognised a personal approach to working with others where I’m genuinely interested in their ideas, views and opinions, and will try to find ways of accommodating these to everyone’s tolerance if not complete satisfaction.
 While this might not always on surface reading sit easily with the introversion shown in my MBTI profile, my combination of preferences and traits is that of someone interested in understanding others: listening to them – and inviting them to speak – has proven itself to be a reasonably effective method (at least from my perspective) over the years.
 Likewise a respectful approach that (I hope) makes others feel that we can interact as equals.
 (Along with a recognition that equality isn’t going to appeal to some of them: if someone needs to feel special, the answer is to find ways of letting them, while recognising the impact that might have on some of the other people.)